Connecticut Disabled Veteran Benefits

 - If a prior return shows VA compensation or military retirement pay as taxable, fix it with a preparer familiar with military filings or by contacting the state Department of Revenue Services — this is a filing mechanic, not claims work.

-Sources State Revenue Dept, military income tax · retirement-income exemptions explained
+Sources State Revenue Dept, income tax info for armed forces & veterans (IP 2019(5)) · retirement-income exemptions explained

 Vehicles, plates & tolls